E-APR: Mapping the Effectiveness of Automated Program Repair: Experimental Design

+\pef features were included in the set of buggy program features because they allow us to capture the characteristics of code elements related to bug that: \begin{inparaenum}[\it a)] \item can be repaired by a tool, and \item cannot be repaired by any tool. \end{inparaenum} Thus, our approach could predict whether a buggy program can be repaired (or not) by a particular repair tool, and to determine which is the most adequate repair tool to face the bug.
+A simple example to illustrate the intention behind the adoption of such features: the buggy version of bug Chart-11 from Listing \ref{listingDiff1} has the feature $HVSN$ with a $true$ value and it is successfully repaired by Cardumen \cite{Martinez2018Cardumen} but neither by for instance Arja nor GenProg \cite{Durieux:2019:RepairThemAll}.
+Thus, our intuition is that other bugs having that feature could be repaired by Cardumen.

-In addition to code features widely used by software practitioners and researchers, we also consider a set of \textbf{\pef}, which are manually crafted for targeting different open challenges of automated program repair. \pef{} have been recently used for predicting source code transformations on buggy code \cite{Yu2019XCRF} and for detecting incorrect patches \cite{Ye2019ODS}.
-These features capture different characteristics of the buggy or patched program, and are grouped into three categories: 1) features related to the \emph{Usage} of code elements, for example, the feature OUIA indicates if a statement references a local variable that has not been referenced in other statements before it, 2) features related to the \emph{Syntax} of code elements, for example, the feature HVSN indicates whether, given a statement that references a variable, there exist other variables in the same scope that have a similar identifier name with that variable; 3) features related to the \emph{Types} of code elements, for example, the feature VTSV indicates whether, given a statement that references a variable, there exist other variables in the same scope that are type compatible with that variable.
+\pef{} features are grouped into three categories: \begin{inparaenum}[\it 1)] \item features related to the \emph{Usage} of code elements, for example, the feature OUIA indicates if a statement references a local variable that has not been referenced in other statements before it, \item features related to the \emph{Syntax} of code elements, for example, the feature HVSN (Has Variable with Similar Name) indicates whether, given a statement that references a variable, there exist other variables in the same scope that have a similar identifier name with that variable; \item features related to the \emph{Types} of code elements, for example, the feature VTSV indicates whether, given a statement that references a variable, there exist other variables in the same scope that are type compatible with that variable. \end{inparaenum} In total, we have 146 \pef{} features.
+The complete list is available in our appendix~\cite{appendix}.
+These features can be computed using the open-source tool Coming \cite{Martinez2019Coming}, which is available online at \url{https://github.com/SpoonLabs/coming}.